 Fearless Futures Podcast Episode 2: Is Inclusion the Goal?
 [Transcript]

-And so there’s something at the kind of core of this term inclusion that I think we need to reckon with and recognize its imperfection because it doesn’t destabilize enough the requirements of transformation and change.
-The other dimension of the term included is of course the assimilatory nature of what I think is supposed to happen, which is that people who are on the periphery who have been historically and presently are pushed to the margins.
+There’s something at the core of this term “inclusion” that I think we need to reckon with and recognize its imperfection, because it doesn’t destabilize enough the requirements of transformation and change.
+The other dimension of the term “included” is of course the assimilatory nature of what I think is supposed to happen, which is that people who are on the periphery who have been historically and presently are pushed to the margins.
 Their inclusion is often predicated on merging with that center.
-And again this comes back to what I have already just kind of shared which is the conditions for that inclusion very much rely on those who are already in a particular space.
-So we have a kind of assimilatory dynamic to this phrase inclusion which I think we have to question and kind of perhaps confront and get honest about which is that that might actually be what what’s kind of presumed in many organizations, that might actually be the process that’s kind of expected to happen and I think that that’s something that’s a failure of not only using the word inclusion but also perhaps the very kind of framework in which this work is ultimately done.
+And again, this comes back to what I have already shared, which is the conditions for that inclusion very much rely on those who are already in a particular space.
+So we have a assimilatory dynamic to this phrase “inclusion” which I think we have to question — and perhaps confront and get honest about — which is: that might actually be what what’s presumed in many organizations, that might actually be the process that’s expected to happen, and I think that is a failure of not only using the word “inclusion” but also perhaps the very kind of framework in which this work is ultimately done.

-The other thing I think that’s an issue with the term inclusion is people often say we want everyone to feel included, you know, we want this to be about everyone, everyone, everyone, everyone, and of course if certain people are already centered and prioritized then they don’t need to be included, they’re already there, but also the effort and the energy and the resource by definition needs to be extended to engaging with those who have been and are excluded and therefore this idea of everyone sort of flattens and raises the differential experience of the status quo.
-Some people are not going to feel included by acts that seek to challenge exclusion, that’s just the way that it is.
-There’s nothing we can do about that, so to suggest that everyone will be included might not reflect the reality of that differential allocation of energy and resource to reorganizing the way that our companies and organizations currently exist.
+The other thing I think that’s an issue with the term “inclusion” is: people often say we want everyone to feel included, we want this to be about everyone, everyone, everyone, everyone — and of course, if certain people are already centered and prioritized, then they don’t need to be included.
+They’re already there, but also the effort and the energy and the resource by definition needs to be extended to engaging with those who have been and are excluded.
+Therefore, this idea of “everyone” sort of flattens and raises the differential experience of the status quo.
+Some people are not going to feel included by acts that seek to challenge exclusion, that’s just the way it is.
+There’s nothing we can do about that, so to suggest that everyone will be included might not reflect the reality of that differential allocation of energy and resource, to reorganizing the way that our companies and organizations currently exist.

-And while privilege can be a term that really rile some people up because they haven’t confronted directly and sufficiently the nature of oppression and how it operates and they might have all sorts of feelings about this term privilege and how it doesn’t reflect the hard work that they’ve done in life and so on and so forth.
-While it can be useful to kind of generate sometimes the required conflict that very profound moments of learning require, it also has a simultaneous response which is that it denies or erases or invisibilizes the system of oppression that produces that privilege, which I think is something that can be dangerous, but also can be tactical and again maintaining the status quo, it takes our eye off the wider system and has us focus very locally perhaps in ways that mean that the other structures that we could be taking action against remain in place and we know that they’re the kind of enforces they are a key ingredient of that system of oppression.
+“Privilege” can be a term that really rile some people up — because they haven’t confronted directly and sufficiently the nature of oppression and how it operates.
+They might have all sorts of feelings about this term “privilege” and how it doesn’t reflect the hard work that they’ve done in life, and so on and so forth.
+While it can be useful to generate, sometimes, the required conflict that very profound moments of learning require, it also has a simultaneous response, which is that it denies or erases or invisibilizes the system of oppression that produces that privilege, which I think is something that can be dangerous, but also can be tactical in maintaining the status quo.
+It takes our eye off the wider system and has us focus very locally, perhaps in ways that mean that the other structures that we could be taking action against remain in place, and we know that they’re the enforcers that are a key ingredient of that system of oppression.

 Thank you for listening to the Fearless Futures podcast.
 If you like what you hear be sure to subscribe, rate and share this episode with a friend.
 If you’re interested in learning more about the work that we do it fearless futures, please visit our website fearlessfutures.org. ’Til next time.